 Over two million children in the United States are being taught at home, and that number continues to grow.
-As homeschooling becomes increasingly popular, more and more military and Department of Defense (DoD) civilian families are turning to this educational alternative.
+As homeschooling becomes increasingly popular, military and DoD civilian families are also choosing this educational alternative.

-Because military personnel are frequently transferred to train or serve at different bases across the country and throughout the world, their children must adjust to a new school with each move.
-For some children, these moves threaten their sense of security and weaken their self-confidence.
-Such interruptions in the continuity of life can have a detrimental effect on educational progress.
+Because military personnel are frequently transferred to train or serve at different bases across the country and throughout the world, children of military families are required to change schools often.
+For some children, these moves threaten their sense of security and self-confidence.
+Interruptions in the continuity of life and schooling can also have a detrimental effect on educational progress.

-Homeschooling is a logical choice for families in the military, providing a stable environment in the midst of frequent change.
-More important than the academic continuity is the opportunity to develop close family bonds—the most secure support system children can have.
+Homeschooling is a logical choice for families in the military, providing a stable environment amid frequent changes.
+Even more important than the academic continuity is the opportunity to develop strong family bonds—the most secure support system children can have.

 Homeschool Requirements for Military Families Outside of the United States

-The DoD provides elementary and secondary schools for the children of US military families.
-The law which authorizes Department of Defense Dependent Schools (DoDDS) (20 U.S.C. § 921 932) is a federal law and does not address mandatory attendance.
-The implementing regulation (DoD Regulation 1342.13) for the statute does not require mandatory attendance either.
+The DoD operates elementary and secondary schools (DoDDS) for children of US military families who reside outside of the United States.
+However, the federal statute which authorizes these schools (20 U.S.C. § 921 932) does not address mandatory attendance.
+Its implementing regulation (DoD Regulation 1342.13) also does not require mandatory attendance.

 If a military family is homeschooling in the US, they should become familiar with the requirements of the compulsory attendance laws of the state in which they reside.
-All requirements for homeschoolers that have been established by state courts or enacted by state legislatures apply to the military homeschool families as well.
+All requirements for homeschoolers enacted by state legislatures or established by state courts also apply to military families who homeschool.

 Information on your state’s laws can be reviewed on our website or, if you are a member, by calling HSLDA.